Advanced Physics Project (Research in Physics) (PHYS*4001)

 - How the results are to be analyzed.

-These presentations must be brief and to the point.
-Powerpoints or overhead transparences are both adequate means of carrying the main message.
+This presentation must be brief and to the point.
+Please use Powerpoint.
 Powerpoint files should be supplied to the Instructor at least 24 hours ahead of time.
 Students should rehearse their presentations.

 Dates/TBA – mid-March